Parallax-Framework/parallax/README.md

 ## Framework Integrity

 If you see any code that appears to be cut and pasted directly from another framework or uncannily similar to externally derived content, **please open an issue immediately**.
 We would like to uphold the integrity and originality of Parallax and will give all reports serious consideration.

+All changes I (bloodycop6385) make, are done on the `x86-64` branch.